JJotace/JJotace.github.io/documents/04_Implementation/405_problems.md

 This was the final solution, now for every environment there is one server with a certificate installed, which gets accessed by the ansible controller as root and reads and copies the password.

-This whole situation cost a lot of time to figure out and fix for the project.
+This situation cost a lot of project time trying to figure out and fix.

 ### Password logging